ulhaspai/cloud-developer/course-03/exercises/README.md

 ### Installing project dependencies

 This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the root of this repository.
+NPM Relies on the package.json file located in the root of each application's repository.
 After cloning, open your terminal and run:
 ```bash
 npm install
 ```
+inside each application to get all its projects and developer dependencies.

 >_tip_: **npm i** is shorthand for **npm install**

 ### Setup Backend Node Environment
-You'll need to create a new node server.
-Open a new terminal within the project directory and run:
-1. Initialize a new project: `npm init`
-2. Install express: `npm i express --save`
-3. Install typescript dependencies: `npm i ts-node-dev tslint typescript  @types/bluebird @types/express @types/node --save-dev`
-4. Look at the `package.json` file from the RestAPI repo and copy the `scripts` block into the auto-generated `package.json` in this project.
-This will allow you to use shorthand commands like `npm run dev`
+1. Go the `udacity-c3-restapi-feed` directory and run `npm install` and then start up the project
+1. You will need to configure the environment variable defined inside the `src/config/config.ts` file accordingly
+1. Go the `udacity-c3-restapi-user` directory and run `npm install` and then start up the project
+1. You will need to configure the environment variable defined inside the `src/config/config.ts` file accordingly

 ### Configure The Backend Endpoint
-Ionic uses enviornment files located in `./src/enviornments/enviornment.*.ts` to load configuration variables at runtime.
-By default `environment.ts` is used for development and `enviornment.prod.ts` is used for produciton.
+Ionic uses environment files located in `/src/enviornments/enviornment.*.ts` to load configuration variables at runtime.
+By default `environment.ts` is used for development and `enviornment.prod.ts` is used for production.
 The `apiHost` variable should be set to your server url either locally or in the cloud.

 ***
 ### Running the Development Server